conjurdemos/Accelerator-ASMOnboardingForSH/README.md

 ### Step One: Privilege Cloud setup
 - Role: CyberArk Privilege Cloud admin
 - Tasks:
-  - Import platforms for relevant RDS databases
+  - Import platforms for relevant RDS databases (see platformlib directory in this repo)
   - Create safe w/ Oauth2 service user as member
     - The CyberArk admin service user must be a member with Account Managers permissions.